 - shortness of breath when lying down

-That being said, in some people, pericardial calcification may not cause any symptoms at all.
+That said, in some people, pericardial calcification may not cause any symptoms.

-One of the main causes of pericardial calcification is pericarditis.
-This refers to inflammation within the pericardium, of which the cause is often unknown.
+One of the main causes of pericardial calcification is pericarditis, which is inflammation within the pericardium.
+The cause is

 Some other causes of pericardial calcification include: